Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Today was rad as: I managed to not only follow along the tutorial in building the slider component, but I also managed to **RE-BUILD** it myself!! _AND_ then I managed to re-factor it, cleaned up a lot of my forEach loops and because I've been doing so much of, like, write out my code the first time how I think it works, then I edit it and reiterate on it so it makes sense, THEN I shorten it down.
+**Today's Progress:** Today was rad as: I managed to not only follow along the tutorial in building the slider component, but I also managed to **RE-BUILD** it myself!! _AND_ then I managed to re-factor it, cleaned up a lot of my forEach loops and because I've been doing so much of, like, write out my code the first time how I think it works, then I edit it and reiterate on it so it makes sense, THEN I shorten it down.

 **Thoughts:** Oh my goodness, it's crazy to think it was what..less than 2 weeks ago and I couldn't even figure out how in the blue moons a forEach loop would work, nor how I should use one lol.
 It's all just organising how you want the data to interact and then sort of tidying up the code (_housekeeping_) by wrapping (_encapsulating_) my code blocks in their own specific functions, with an init function wrapper..
 It's almost too good to be true.